 My friend and I spent several hours at the festival on Saturday.
 We started by wandering around, scoping out and testing the different treats and fun things on offer whilst trying not to buy everything in sight!
 After sampling whole bunch of goodies and treating ourselves to a few canapé-sized snacks like satay tofu kebabs (delicious) and beetroot gazpacho (not so much), we headed downstairs to the demo area.

 We watched the Vegan Mexican cooking demo by Sutra Kitchen, where they made Mexican beans in soft tacos with guacamole and pico de gallo (salsa).
 The chefs were entertaining and fun to watch and I can honestly say that the end result produced the tastiest salsa I have ever eaten.
 (Why did I not take notes like the girl beside me?!)
 However, I do wish they had been on a small platform/stage or that there had been an angled mirror behind them so that those who were not lucky enough to be in the first two or three rows could actually see what was going on.
-We plebs at the back just had to imagine all the goodness going on from the delicious aromas.
+We plebs at the back just had to imagine all the goodness going on from the amazing aromas.
 Thank goodness for samples at the end of the demo!

 The tasters were not quite big enough to fill us up (I would have taken a photo but I accidentally ate the subject instantly…) so we headed back to the main hall.
 After much deliberation by me, the world’s most indecisive person, I settled on a Thai curried vegetable pie and my friend went for a vegan hot dog.
 We then treated ourselves to some vegan sorbet and gelatine-free sweets for dessert, whilst watching an attractive lad sing and play guitar.
 Heaven!

 The afternoon brought slightly calmer weather, so we took the opportunity to wander around Brighton without umbrellas before the sun set.
 The beach and pier looked gorgeous in the evening light and I can’t wait to go back in summer and experience it properly!